 A vast majority - 79 percent - of schools offer some form of scholarship, although the variety of scholarship differs greatly from school to school.
 The most common form of scholarship is based on the number of students per family attending the school.
 42 percent of schools offer this form of scholarship, followed by scholarships for orphans, offered by 35 percent of schools, and academic merit, offered by 30 percent.
-The average proportion of students receiving scholarships for academic merit, at 9 percent.
+The average proportion of students receiving scholarships across all schools that offer them is 7 percent.
+This proportion is highest in schools which offer scholarships for academic merit, at 9 percent.
 While scholarship provision certainly increases the affordability of education for some, the proportion of students receiving scholarships is much lower than the proportion of households spending an unaffordable amount on schooling.